Spacial/csstuff/README.md

 - [Top Tips for a Successful Transition to a Postdoc Role](https://www.ptglab.com/news/blog/top-tips-for-a-successful-transition-to-a-postdoc-role/)
 - [CRediT](https://www.casrai.org/credit.html): CRediT (Contributor Roles Taxonomy) is high-level taxonomy, including 14 roles, that can be used to represent the roles typically played by contributors to scientific scholarly output.
 The roles describe each contributor’s specific contribution to the scholarly output.
 - [How to learn things at 1000x the speed](http://pranay.gp/how-to-learn-things-at-1000x-the-speed)
+- The True Cost of a PhD: [Giving Up a Family for Academia](https://www.jamesgmartin.center/2019/10/the-true-cost-of-a-phd-giving-up-a-family-for-academia/)

 ### Writing